HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloud-BigQuery-VPC.txt

   Try refreshing your web browser to reconnect through the web GUI to the BigQuery project database again.
   You can continue to do any regular work in the meantime, though technically any internet traffic you're conducting is not being sent direct.
 It is being encrypted and sent through the Stanford secure network first and then relayed on to the actual websites or email servers you're trying to reach.
 This allows your computer now to mimic being within the secured virtual private network.

-- Python API access to BigQuery databases (Google Cloud SDK) You will need to create a local JSON key file to identify yourself in your (Python) programs if you want them to access these secured databases.
+- Programmatic (Python) API access to BigQuery databases (Google Cloud SDK) You will need to create a local JSON key file to identify yourself in your (Python) programs if you want them to access these secured databases.

   - Find, download and run the respective Google Cloud SDK installer for your system from the link below.